Massachusetts Car Accident Attorneys

 Economic Damages

-Medical expenses, lost wages, future care costs — no statutory cap.
-PIP offsets first $8,000 in medical/wage losses.
+Medical expenses, lost wages, and future care costs, with no statutory cap.
+PIP offsets the first $8,000 in medical/wage losses.

 Non-Economic Damages

-Pain and suffering, emotional distress, loss of enjoyment — recoverable only if you meet the $2,000 medical threshold in M.G.L. c.
+Pain and suffering, emotional distress, and loss of enjoyment — but only after you meet the $2,000 medical threshold in M.G.L. c.
 231, § 6D.
-No statutory cap when threshold is met.
+Once you do, no statutory cap applies.

 Punitive Damages

-Generally unavailable in Massachusetts unless authorized by specific statute (e.g., wrongful death under M.G.L. c.
+Off the table in Massachusetts unless a specific statute authorizes them (e.g., wrongful death under M.G.L. c.
 229, § 2).

 Property Damage

-Repair or replacement of your vehicle and personal belongings.
-Pursued through the at-fault driver’s property damage coverage.
+Repair or replacement of your vehicle and belongings, pursued through the at-fault driver's property damage coverage.

 Wrongful Death

-Recovery for net income, services, and companionship under M.G.L. c.
-229, § 2.
-Punitive damages of at least $5,000 are available for gross negligence or reckless conduct.
+Net income, services, and companionship under M.G.L. c.
+229, § 2 — plus punitive damages of at least $5,000 where gross negligence or reckless conduct is shown.

 PIP Benefits